EmilyyDale/digital-writing-folio/Exercises.md

 ### Where would you want to publish?
 And what type of platform would you have in mind?

 Itch.io ?
 Or a literary journal or Voice works

+### Beginning of Development of work

+The Inspiration ??